mauriciojost/confluencer/README.md

 # README

+**NOT MAINTAINED**

+Better use `md_to_conf` which does this and better.

-Transform documentation into confluence pages.
+This project transforms documentation in markdown format into confluence pages.

 ## Get started